shwetaravnak/Java-Mini-Project/README.md

 # Java-Mini-Project
-It is a Java Project built using netbeans and SQL.
+It is built using netbeans and SQL.